 How HighRadius Can Help?

-HighRadius offers a cloud-based Record to Report Suite that helps accounting professionals streamline and automate the financial close process for businesses.
+HighRadius offers a cloud-based Record to Report Solution that helps accounting professionals streamline and automate the financial close process for businesses.
 We have helped accounting teams from around the globe with month-end closing, reconciliations, journal entry management, intercompany accounting, and financial reporting.

 Our Financial Close Software is designed to create detailed month-end close plans with specific close tasks that can be assigned to various accounting professionals, reducing the month-end close time by 30%.The workspace is connected and allows users to assign and track tasks for each close task category for input, review, and approval with the stakeholders.
 It allows users to extract and ingest data automatically, and use formulas on the data to process and transform it.